-If you have any of these questions, or other questions about how to try and prevent a breakup, please get in touch.
+If you have any of these, or other questions, about how to try and prevent a breakup, please get in touch.

 Your job here is done

-When it comes to employment, we may choose to leave a job, get fired, or laid off.
-All of these mean that we are losing our work-family and that we will no longer be spending 8-10 hours/day with people we have come to care for.
+When it comes to employment, we may choose to leave a job, get fired or laid off.
+All of these mean that we are losing our work family and that we will no longer be spending 8-10 hours/day with people we have come to care for.
 Even if it is your decision to leave, and you leave on good terms, ending a job can be heartbreaking.
-And if you have grown to detest your job, but like the people, it can be confusing as you feel joy to get out of the rut, but sad to leave people behind.
-Job loss involves its own brand of stress that needs to be managed (finances, changing hours, adjusting to new job and co-workers, etc.).
+And if you have grown to detest your job, but enjoy the people, it can be confusing as you feel joy to get out of the rut, but sad to leave people behind.
+Job loss involves its own brand of stress that needs to be managed (finances, changing hours, adjusting to a new job and co-workers, etc.).

 Regardless of how it is happening, use the advance notice to try and repair any hard feelings.
 This may be with your boss and/or co-workers.
 Leaving on a good note, or at least a neutral one, helps you to feel better about the transition and gives you one less worry to deal with as you transition to your next job.
 Remember, any grievances you may have are likely moot points now, so you no longer have to fight those battles.
 You may feel angry that your co-workers have to continue to deal with them but remember, it is their responsibility to manage their own struggles–you can certainly be supportive though.